 “So you think you’re a pretty skilled knight-of-the-post huh?
 I can see you can probably handle a basic lock, or even a trap or two.
 Those slender fingers seem pretty dextrous…

 But tell me, have you ever opened a Twice-Locked-Thrice-Cocked-Knock-Shocker?
 No?
 Didn’t thinks so!
 That’s how I lost my fingers!”

-So during my recent travels, I’ve entertained myself by reading old modules, and I came across an irritating design point: one of the dungeons started out with a locked, braced door.
+So refently I’ve entertained myself by reading old modules, and I came across an irritating design point: one of the dungeons started out with a locked, braced door.
 DC 20 to unlock, DC 25 to break down.
-No key anywhere to be found, this was literally the first challenge.
+No key anywhere to be found: this was literally the first challenge.

 Now, for a suitably skilled party this is probably no issue, but I’ve come across situations where it is actually a bit of a downer to start a dungeon session either with frustratingly high DC rolls, or some variety of “take 20” to spend time figuring out how to open the damn door.
-Doesn’t really feel like high adventure when the first thing you do is struggle to do something incredibly mundane.
+It doesn’t really feel like high adventure when the first thing you do is struggle with something incredibly mundane.

 So, instead of just complaining, I did something about it.
-In the below document you’ll find five strange doors to slip into your dungeon designs in lieu of boring old oaken entranceways.
+In the below document you’ll find five strange doors to slip into your dungeon designs in lieu of boring old oaken entryways.

 Five varied doors: DCC&OSR_FiveDoors_AMP